 The Early Years Foundation Stage Curriculum provides the basis for planning throughout the Foundation Stage.
 The planning is based upon themes / topics and/or discrete phonics, maths and other directed teaching.
-The themes / topics are those that the early years team have identified as vehicle of interest to deliver the children's next steps in learning and also to respond to the individual needs, achievements and interests of the children.
+The themes / topics are those that the early years team have identified as vehicle of interest to deliver the children's next steps in learning and also to respond to the individual needs, knowledge of the world around them and achievements and interests of the children.